10 Fun Facts About The Flute

 7. A German inventor created the modern-day flute, named Theobald Boehm.

-8. There’s the Chinese flute, Indian flute, and many other excellent types of flutes, and they’re made with different materials.
+8. There are the Chinese flute, Indian flute, and many other excellent types of flutes, and they’re made with different materials.
 The flute also covers three octaves, so the lowest note it can play is C four, middle C.

 9. A lot of flutes were made out of bone or wood.
-Nowadays, flutes aren’t made out of those things, or not commonly.
-Nowadays, a flute that you find in an orchestra or a band is made of nickel, brass, silver, and other metals.
+Flutes aren’t made out of those things, or not commonly.
+Nowadays, a flute in an orchestra or a band is made of nickel, brass, silver, and other metals.
 It depends on the flute’s brand, but those are the metals they’re usually made of.
 The majority of the flute is made out of silver.

-A flute can be used to play jazz, classical, and many other pieces, depending on tradition, which is a cool fact.
+A flute can be used to play jazz, classical, and many other pieces, depending on tradition, which is a remarkable fact.
+Here are more facts for you:

 Julia Rose